mnanabayin/ExpoChatApp/README.md

 # ExpoChatApp
-Created with React Native and Firebase
+Real time chat app created with React Native and Firebase

 # Screens
-Signup
+* Signup
-Login
+* Login
-Chat
+* Chat ( with Online presence screen )

 #To do
 * Create a firebase project.